apache/airflow/docs/apache-airflow/administration-and-deployment/index.rst

 Administration and Deployment
 =====================================

-This section contains information about deploying DAGs into production and the administration of airflow deployments.
+This section contains information about deploying Dags into production and the administration of airflow deployments.

 .. toctree::
     :maxdepth: 2